jacoobb/bank_account_number_validator/README.md

 #Bank account number validator

-In this version validations only POLISH bank account number validator
+In this version validations only POLISH bank account number.

 ## Installation
 ```ruby